Riley-Py/UWaterloo-Work/EARTH 121/Week 7/Non-Renewable Resources.md

 ## Fossil Fuels
 - Hydrocarbon (compound of hydrogen + carbon) that originated from organic matter that is used as a fuel
 	- Examples are Coal, Oil, Gas, Natural gas
+### Formation of Fossil Fuels
-- Oil is derived from aquatic organisms, while coal is from plants
+- Oil is from aquatic organisms, while coal is from plants
+- Fossil fuels form after organic matter is buried under Earth's surface
+	-